stephendade/aprilmav/README.md

 ```

 Localisation test.
 Estimates the vehicles current position based on Apriltags.
 Useful
-for confirming the camera calibration:
+for confirming the camera calibration.:
 ```
 $ geo_test.py
 ```
+[Use the --gui option to get a plot of the tag and vehicle locations]